PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Neural Rendering as a Universal Pre-training Paradiagm

+We use an additional shallow MLP, denoted as $\phi_\mathrm{SEMANTIC}$, to predict semantic features for each query point:

-These semantic features can be projected onto a 2D canvas using a similar weighting scheme as described in \eqref{eq:render}.
+These semantic features can be projected onto a 2D canvas $\hat{F}$ using a similar weighting scheme as described in \eqref{eq:render}.
 For supervision, we utilize the CLIP~\cite{radford2021learning} features of each pixel's text label which is a readily available attribute in most indoor datasets.

-It is worth noting that when handling vast amounts of unlabeled RGB-D data, the semantic rendering can also be switched to an unsupervised manner by leveraging existing 2D segmentation models.
-For example, alternative approaches such as utilizing Segment-Anything~\cite{kirillov2023segment}, or diffusion~\cite{ho2020denoising} features to provide pseudo semantic features as supervision, which can also distill knowledge from 2D foundational models into 3D backbones.
-Further research on this aspect is left as future work, as the primary focus of this paper is the novel pre-training methodology itself.
+The supervision can also derived unsupervised from 2D foundation vision models, distilling knowledge from 2D foundation models into 3D backbones.
+For example, we can render the feature map of CLIP's visual encoder.
+Let's denote the loss weight of semantic feature map rendering as $\lambda_F$.
+Now the total loss for the indoor scenario is defined as: